San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - The 49.4 points per game these two squads have allowed to opponents this season are 4.9 more than the 44.5 total in this contest.

-- The 49ers and their opponents have scored an average of 47.2 points per game in 2020, 2.7 more than Sunday's total.
+- 49ers games this season feature an average total of 47.2 points, a number 2.7 points higher than Sunday's over/under.

-- The 47.1 PPG average total in Jaguars games this season is 2.6 points more than this game's over/under.
+- In 2020, games involving the Jaguars have averaged a total of 47.1 points, 2.6 more than the set total in this contest.

 49ers stats and trends

+- San Francisco has played nine games, with three wins against the spread.

-- The 49ers have been favored by 6 points or more one time this season and have not covered the spread in any of them.
+- The 49ers have yet to cover the spread this season when favored by 6 points or more.

-- San Francisco's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- San Francisco's games this year have gone over the total in five out of nine opportunities (55.6%).

-- When San Francisco puts up more than 25.8 points, it is 2-2 against the spread and 3-1 overall.
+- San Francisco is 2-2 against the spread and 3-1 overall this season when the team scores more than 25.8 points.

-- In games that San Francisco picks up over 366.4 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that San Francisco amasses over 366.4 yards, the team is 1-2 against the spread and 2-1 overall.

 - This year, the 49ers have turned the ball over 14 times, nine more than the Jaguars' takeaways (5).